-New breast cancer stem cell findings explain how cancer spreadsJanuary 14th, 2014 in Cancer /
+New breast cancer stem cell findings explain how cancer spreadsJanuary 14, 2014 in Medicine & Health / Cancer

 Breast cancer stem cells exist in two different states and each state plays a role in how cancer spreads, according to an international collaboration of researchers.
 Their finding sheds new light on the process that makes cancer a deadly disease.

 "The lethal part of cancer is its metastasis so understanding how metastasis occurs is critical," says senior study author Max S. Wicha, M.D., Distinguished Professor of Oncology and director of the University of Michigan Comprehensive Cancer Center.
 "We have evidence that cancer stem cells are responsible for metastasis – they are the seeds that mediate cancer's spread.
 Now we've discovered how the stem cells do this."

 First, on the outside of the tumor, a type of stem cell exists in a state called the epithelial-mesenchymal transition (EMT) state.
 These stem cells appear dormant but are very invasive and able to get into the bloodstream, where they travel to distant parts of the body.